 Coming back to our main question now, what is PONG supposed to represent?

 Our answer to this question is a game somewhere between pinball and ping pong: Two players each have a single knob that controls the position of a paddle along a short track.
 Using the paddles, they bounce the ball back and forth and try not to miss the ball, lest the other player score a point.
 The paddle surfaces are curved, so that the ball reflects in different directions depending on the position of impact.
 The paddles are powered, so that the ball keeps a fairly constant velocity between the two sides, and the speed gradually increases as the game is played.
 The playfield is level and has a dotted line down the middle, and the scores are displayed on either side of that line.
 There are top and bottom walls of the playfield that the ball can bounce off of.
 Sounds possible, right?
 So we built it.

-We documented the build with (a heck of a lot of) photos, which are available in this flickr set; probably the best way to see them is a slideshow– we’ve embedded one below, so click through to flickr if you can’t see it.
+We documented the build with (a heck of a lot of) photos, which are available in this flickr set; probably the best way to see them is to flip through the whole set– we’ve embedded a picture set below, so click through to flickr if you can’t see it.

 And of course, you’ll want to know how it looks in practice so we took a quick video while trying it out for the first time– bugs and all.
 It’s embedded below.
 Again, if you can’t see it, you may want to click through and view it on YouTube.

 In what follows, we’ll walk briefly through the build, pointing out some features along the way.

 We stripped out the linear stages and designed some laser-cut plywood pieces to act as paddles that could be moved around by a timing belt (white).
 Minor challenge here: finding metric screws to work with the IKO rails and bearings.

 Next, more lasering.
 Each rail will get mounted in a wooden box, with a slit for the paddle to slide down.
 We painted the top panel of each box black so that it will have the right look from above when the project is complete.